vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 15. Register your custom data with the Contacts API instance
 16. Use your custom data in queries, inserts, updates, and deletes

-> Maybe someday someone with code generation experience (or I'll learn how to do it), will create
+> ℹ️ Maybe someday someone with code generation experience (or I'll learn how to do it), will create
 > annotations and annotation processors to eliminate having to manually write this stuff =)

 To help illustrate the above steps, we'll use the `HandleName` and `Gender` custom data provided in this library's `customdata-handlename` and `customdata-gender` respectively as an example.

-> For more specifics on these custom data, read
+> ℹ️ For more specifics on these custom data, read
 > [Integrate the gender custom data](./../customdata/integrate-gender-custom-data.md) and
 > [Integrate the handle name custom data](./../customdata/integrate-handlename-custom-data.md).